The beginning of a new era

 When it comes to the spread of myopia some studies already speak of an epidemic.
 The well-known Brien Holden Vision Institute has forecast that by the year 2050 one out of two individuals could be affected by myopia.
-That is alarming, and it makes it more than clear that early detection and control of myopia are becoming more and more important.
+That is alarming, and it makes it more than clear that early detection and management of myopia are becoming more and more important.
 For there is no other way to effectively reduce the risks of myopia in children and adolescents.

 Numbers speak a clear language

-A comparison illustrates the rapidity of this development: In the year 2000 22.9% of the global population were affected by myopia and 2.7% had high myopia beyond -5 dioptres.
+A comparison illustrates the rapidity of this development: In the year 2000 22.9% of the global population were affected by myopia and 2.7% had high myopia beyond -5 diopters.
 According to Brien Holden's forecast, by 2050, 50% of the world's population could be myopic and at least 10% could be suffering from high myopia.
 The development is also dramatic within Europe.
 According to data recently presented by the European Eye Epidemiology Consortium, more than 47% Europeans between 25 and 29 years of age are myopic

 Risk of severe eye disease on the rise

-Click on the above screen to view a larger version.
+Click on the screen above to view a larger version.

 Causes of myopia

 The single greatest cause of myopia is the change in lifestyle.

 Nowadays, tablets, smartphones and laptops impact heavily on media consumption behaviour.
 Screen devices of course also pose a new burden on the eyes.
 In the morning people are in the habit of checking their emails or reading the news on their smartphone while on the subway.
 This is often followed by long hours of work sitting at a computer.
 As a result, myopia prevalence is significantly elevated in all instances where the eyes have an especially large amount of short-distance work to cope with.
 This relates not only to screen time, though there is a clear correlation with the intensity of digital device use.